 While Canada does not typically recognize National Campus Safety Awareness Month, our neighbours to the south do, there’s no better time to ensure the students in your family, even those who have been at college/university for some time, learn about and understand the risks.

 What to Do?

-There is another important issue that parents/student should consider, especially when attending university/college away from home.
+There is another important issue that parents/students should consider, especially when attending university/college away from home.
 The question of insurance for students and the extent to which existing homeowners policies might protect them, or where they might need additional insurance protection.
-Sometimes family purchase a 2nd home for the student to live in and rent out to other students, or the student gets an apartment etc. It might time to update your insurance to cover that secondary home, or get tenants insurance.
-Remember you have trusted Crosbie Job Insurance in the past to keep you protected, we want you to sleep easy, because we have got you covered
+Sometimes family purchases a 2nd home for the student to live in and rent out to other students, or the student gets an apartment etc. It might time to update your insurance to cover that second home or get tenants’ insurance.
+Remember you have trusted Crosbie Job Insurance in the past to keep you protected, we want you to sleep easy because we have got you covered

 Give us a Shout @ 709-726-5414

 check out our broker representative on Our Locations Page